 - For the party, Chloe wore a comfortable blue tunic.

-Locating prepositional phrases will help you find subjects and verbs–especially in a long sentence.
+Locating prepositional phrases will help you correct other parts of the sentence.
 For example:

 In the rainy season, one of our windows leaked at all four corners.